qubitsfan/qubitsfan.github.io/_pages/about.md

     <p>Walther-Meißner-Straße 8</p>
     <p>Garching, Germany 85748</p>

-news: true # includes a list of news items
+news:  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social:  # includes social icons at the bottom of the page
 ---

 I am currently a master student enrolled in Quantum Science & Technology program in [Technical University of Munich](https://www.tum.de/) and work in [Walther-Meißner-Institut](https://www.wmi.badw.de).